 We see several e-commerce stores being created on daily basis and while some of them are successful others fail to be successful.
 With global e-commerce sales expected to reach $2800 billion in 2018 according to Statista, e-commerce businesses are the ones to be taken seriously in the present market scenario.
 So, ecommerce success is important if you move your business online or expanding.

-E-commerce business owners use various marketing channels to market their products or services online.
+E-commerce business owners use various marketing channels to market their products or services online to reach ecommerce success.
 With Google being one of the major players in the market, it is of utmost importance that your e-commerce business does well on Google.
 We’ll take a look at some of the reasons why an e-commerce business might not be doing well on Google:

 1. Lack of Emphasis on SEO

 Some e-commerce stores do not build and implement a strong SEO strategy and end up failing.
 Search engines, in particular, Google, are a great way of reaching out to targeted traffic.
 If you do not build up a strong SEO strategy for targeting the keywords for the niche of your e-commerce store, the business is going to lose out on thousands of potential customers.